wgd-modular/loewenzahnhonig-firmware/shimmer-reverb/README.md

 # shimmer-reverb

-An alteration to the basic reverb where you can add the wet level of the reverb signal one octave up.
+An alteration to the basic reverb where you can add the wet level of the reverb signal one and two octaves up.
 This is also controllable via cv input 2.

 ### controls